gaqzi/chrome-open-in-spotify-client/README.md

-This is a small simple extension that tries to open any open.spotify.com or play.spotify.com url in the Spotify desktop client and then close the newly opened browser window.
+This is a small simple extension that tries to open any open.spotify.com or play.spotify.com url in the Spotify desktop client instead of playing it using the Spotify web player.
+After opening the desktop client it tries to close the newly opened browser window.

+# How

 The way the extension works is: